ImeneYAHIAOUI/al-newbank/adr/adr002-collecting-metrics-in-sdk.md

 ## Context

-We need to collect metrics related to payments made by merchants using the SDK we provide.
-These metrics are crucial for monitoring system performance, identifying bottlenecks, and detecting potential errors.
-We also need a centralized way to store and visualize these metrics.
+Merchants need to collect metrics related to payments made using the SDK we provide.
+These metrics are crucial for monitoring system performance, identifying bottlenecks, and detecting potential errors. they also need a centralized way to store and visualize these metrics.

 ## Decision